juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 published: true
 ---

-In this blog post I will explain how you can implement a Word Embeddings implementation in Caffe using Bengio Neural Model and based on Hinton Coursera course code in Octave.
+In this blog post, I will explain how you can implement a Word Embeddings implementation in Caffe using Bengio Neural Model and based on Hinton Coursera course code in Octave.
 This is just a practical fun exercise I made to see if it was possible to model this problem in the Caffe deep learning framework.

-The problem that this model is trying to solve is creating a Neural Model that is capable to predict the next word given three previous words, the predicted word needs to make sense according to the previous context, and with training data the model will be able to learn knowledge about word relationships and at the end it will be very capable of doing this task.
+The problem that this model is trying to solve is creating a Neural Model that is capable of predicting the next word given three previous words, the predicted word needs to make sense according to the previous context, and with training data the model will be able to learn knowledge about word relationships and at the end it will be very capable of doing this task.

-A neural network is compossed of what is called hidden layers, the state of this layers will be unknown, they are very useful because they are a representation of our data in different dimensions, this is the same as saying that the hidden layers are transformation of our features, this is commonly called different feature representations.
+A neural network is composed of what is called hidden layers, the state of this layers will be unknown, they are very useful because they are a representation of our data in different dimensions, this is the same as saying that the hidden layers are transformation of our features, this is commonly called different feature representations.

-By working with different feature representations is possible to create very abstract associations of the data, for example when training a classifier of pictures we can create boundaries in high dimensional space to group "concepts" of pictures and be able to differentiate how similar or diferent a picture is to other picture, this is possible because in those high dimensions the concept of a picture can be represented with a bunch of number combinations in a high dimensional data space and in this high dimensional space we can start talking about distances between high dimensional vectors to see how close a vector relates to each other.
+By working with different feature representations is possible to create very abstract associations of the data, for example when training a classifier of pictures we can create boundaries in high dimensional space to group "concepts" of pictures and be able to differentiate how similar or different a picture is to other picture, this is possible because in those high dimensions the concept of a picture can be represented with a bunch of number combinations in a high dimensional data space and in this high dimensional space we can start talking about distances between high dimensional vectors to see how close a vector relates to each other.

 ## Word Embeddings
 A high dimensional representation of a word is called a word embed, by having a different feature representation of the words we can group words by similarity not in syntax but in context.

-Bengio was the first to propose an neural architecture for the word embedding problem:
+Bengio was the first to propose a neural architecture for the word embedding problem:

 -image of bengio neural net architecture-

-This net works by the premisse that you have a static vocabulary with word codes (250 codes in total), this is, for each word we are going to assign it a unique code, in this case an integer.
-Then a look-up operation will take place over the embeed matrix, this means that initially this matrix will have random values but after the back-propagation learning procedure each row of this matrix will represent the different and expanded feature representation of each word of the vocabulary, this is the reason why this matrix is 250 by 50, in this case the number 50 is the expanded representation of each word, this is an hyperparameter and you can try with different values.
+This net works by the premise that you have a static vocabulary with word codes (250 codes in total), this is, for each word we are going to assign it a unique code, in this case, an integer.
+Then a look-up operation will take place over the embedded matrix, this means that initially, this matrix will have random values but after the back-propagation learning procedure each row of this matrix will represent the different and expanded feature representation of each word in the vocabulary, this is the reason why this matrix is 250 by 50, in this case, the number 50 is the expanded representation of each word, this is an hyperparameter and you can try with different values.

 The net is followed then by a hidden layer with 200 neurons in a fully connected fashion, this layer will help to add more complexity to our internal representations by being more flexible with more non-linearities.

-The net is then follwed by a softmax layer to be able to represent the final result with probabilities, at the end of the this net we are going to have the most probable words that come next to our previous three.
+The net is then followed by a softmax layer to be able to represent the final result with probabilities, at the end of this net we are going to have the most probable words that come next to our previous three.

 ## Caffe Implementation
 The main goal of this exercise was to be able to create this neural net to Caffe based on the code already provided by Hinton in his Neural Network course.

 1. HDF5 Data Extraction
-The first thing we have to do is bulk all our training, validation and test data to a HDF5 file, this is one of the files that Caffe supports for data, HDF5 format is recommended on Caffe when we are not using image data.
+The first thing we have to do is bulk all our training, validation and test data to an HDF5 file, this is one of the files that Caffe supports for data, the HDF5 format is recommended on Caffe when we are not using image data.
-Caffe is mainly a deep learning framework oriented towards image processing but they state that is perfectly fine to use non image data.
+Caffe is mainly a deep learning framework oriented towards image processing but they state that is perfectly fine to use nonimage data.

 Because the initial data is on a .mat format on octave is necessary to export this to CSV, this is Octave code: